cyberbiont/vscode-sidenotes/README.md

 #### Annotate

-The main command that is used for both creating new and opening existing sidenotes (depending on whether you use it on the line that already contains sidenote), so you can use just one key binding for both.
+The main command that is used for both creating new and opening existing sidenotes (depending on whether you use it on the line that already contains sidenote), so you can use just one convenient key binding for both.
 If called over existing sidenote anchor, it opens associated content file for editing.

+When creating new note, if no text is selected, a new line is created above current cursor position and anchor marker is placed there.
+In selection is made, it is transferred to created file, and all selected lines are replaced with sidenote marker line.

-If resource is not found, it displays a dialog window, where you can choose from several options:
+If resource is not found, running this command displays a dialog window, where you can choose from several options:

 - *delete sidenote* - deletes orphaned anchor comment
 - *re-create* - creates new file for this anchor comment keeping id;
 - *look-up* - opens file browser for you to select directory where file is contained (See [Migrating notes](#Migrating-notes-to-new-project)).

+#### Annotate (Code)

+Same as annotate, but if used with selection made, automatically creates codeFence for this selection in Markdown file (see [Externalizing content](#Externalizing content)).

+#### Annotate (Input Extension)

+Same as annotate, but when creating new note, presents you with an input field where you can type in custom extension for your content file.

+#### Annotate (Input Extension)

+Same as annotate, but when creating new note, presents you with a dropdown list of extensions so you can select the one you need.
+List options can be edited in [configuration](#storage.files.extensionsQuickPick)

 #### Delete

-Deletes both content resource and all associated anchors from current document.
+Deletes both content file and all associated anchors from current document.
 (See [Deleting sidenotes](#Deleting-sidenotes)).

 #### Wipe anchor